 Figure 8: Comparison of performance indices for different reference signals

 To further test the control performance of the proposed ABSMC method, a multifrequency-sinusoidal motion trajectory y=60sin(2πt)+30sin(5πt) mm is applied.
-The tracking trajectory and tracking error of multifrequency-sinusoidal motion are depicted in Fig. 9 and Fig. 10, respectively.
+The tracking trajectory and tracking error of multifrequency-sinusoidal motion are depicted in Figs. 9 and 10, respectively.
 One can find that the tracking performance of PID is less than that of the other two control methods.
 Although some chatter exists in ABSMC, the control input is reduced compared to SMC.
 Fig. 11 shows their comparative control input.
 The control input is smoother than that of SMC and PID, which helps reduce chattering and improve control performance.
 The performance indices of multifrequency-sinusoidal motion are collected in Table 3.
 The Me of the ABSMC is 12.0252 mm, smaller than that of SMC (9.6166 mm) and PID control (4.6913 mm).
 It indicates that the proposed ABSMC can obtain tracking accuracy at a satisfactory level.

 The results of trajectory tracking and tracking error of quasi-sinusoidal motion y=30arctan(sin(20πt))[1-exp(-6t)] are shown in Figs. 12 and 13, respectively.
 The trajectory tracking performance of ABSMC is, again, better than that of the other two controllers.
 In addition, PID and SMC have higher peak errors than the ABSMC when the actuator changes its direction.
 The corresponding performance indices of quasi-sinusoidal motion are listed in Table 4.
 The ABSMC performs better than the classical PID and SMC of its adaptive control law.
 Although the SMC also uses the sliding theory, its tracking performance is worse than that of the SMC.
 This verifies the superiority of the adaptive law in the ABSMC controller.